jatcwang/difflicious/docs/docs/docs/BestPracticeAndFAQ.md

 With automatic derivation, the compiler will derive the instances **every time it is needed**.
 This very frequently leads to extremely long compile times which isn't worth the few lines of code it saves you.

+If you only want recursive derivation at one explicit call site, prefer `Differ.derivedDeep[T]`.
+It derives missing field instances recursively without enabling automatic derivation for the surrounding scope.

 To enable auto-derivation add following import:

 for scala 2